fabioz/mu-repo/mkdocs_sources/docs/index.md

 Besides being tedious, it is easy to forget some of the repositories when you're dealing with several.

-Using ``mu``, you register the repositories you want only once and then issue the commands to all of them at once:
+Using ``mu``, you register the repositories you want only once and then issue commands to all of them at once:

     cd my-project
     mu register repo1 repo2